asmitagaire/asmitagaire/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning C programming language
-- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with nothing
-- 💬 Ask me about nothing
-- 📫 How to reach me: bla wah
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I like to do nothing